Stalag Luft III murders: Murders

-The day after the mass escape from Stalag Luft III, Hitler initially gave personal orders that every recaptured officer was to be shot.
+The day after the mass escape from Stalag Luft III, Hitler initially gave personal orders for every recaptured officer to be shot.
 Reichsmarschall Hermann Göring, head of the Luftwaffe, Reichsführer-SS Heinrich Himmler, chief of state security, and Field Marshal Wilhelm Keitel, head of the German High Command, who had ultimate control over prisoners of war, argued about the responsibility for the escape.
 Göring pointed out to Hitler that a massacre might bring about reprisals against German pilots in Allied hands.
 Hitler agreed, but insisted "more than half" were to be shot, eventually ordering Himmler to execute more than half of the escapees.
 Himmler fixed the total at 50.
 Keitel gave orders that the murdered officers were to be cremated and their ashes returned to the POW camp as a deterrent to further escapes.
 Himmler set up the logistics for actually killing the men, and passed it down through his subordinates in the Gestapo.
-The general orders were that recaptured officers would be turned over to the Criminal Police, and fifty would be handed to the Gestapo to be killed.
+The general orders were that recaptured officers would be turned over to the Criminal Police, and 50 would be handed to the Gestapo to be killed.

 As the prisoners were recaptured, they were interrogated for any useful information and taken out by motor car, usually in small parties of two at a time, on the pretext of returning them to their prison camp.
 Their Gestapo escorts would stop them in the country and invite the officers to relieve themselves.
 The prisoners were then shot at close range from behind by pistol or machine pistol fire.
-The bodies were then left for retrieval, after which they were cremated and returned to Stalag Luft III.
+The bodies were then left for retrieval, after which they were cremated and their ashes returned in urns to Stalag Luft III.

 British Military Intelligence was made aware of the extraordinary events even during conditions of wartime by letters home and as a result of communications from the protecting power, Switzerland, which as a neutral party regularly reported on conditions in prisoner camps to both sides.
-Notices posted in Allied POW camps on 23 July 1944 that "THE ESCAPE FROM PRISON CAMPS IS NO LONGER A SPORT" in the wake of the Stalag Luft III escape, as well as the suspicious deaths of fifty officers during their recapture, led the British government to suspect a war crime had occurred.
+Notices posted in camps for Allied POWs on 23 July 1944 that "THE ESCAPE FROM PRISON CAMPS IS NO LONGER A SPORT" in the wake of the Stalag Luft III escape, as well as the suspicious deaths of 50 officers during their recapture, led the British government to suspect a war crime had occurred.

-The British government learned initially of 47 deaths after a routine visit to the camp by the Swiss authorities as the protecting power in May; Foreign Secretary Anthony Eden announced this news to the House of Commons on 19 May 1944.
+The British government learned initially of 47 deaths after a routine visit to the camp by the Swiss authorities as the protecting power in May; UK Foreign Secretary Anthony Eden announced this news to the House of Commons on 19 May 1944.
 Shortly after the announcement the Senior British Officer of the camp, Group Captain Herbert Massey, was repatriated to England due to ill health.
 Upon his return, he informed the Government about the circumstances of the escape and the reality of the murder of the recaptured escapees.
 With the information received from Massey along with the official notification of the 50 deaths from the German Government, Eden updated Parliament on 23 June, promising that, at the end of the war, those responsible would be brought to exemplary justice.